online-courses-materials/OsLab/README.md

 #2 Input
 Enter name of the film, you want to add to Watch List [end]  - to finish adding films
-[move] - if you want to move Watch List to folder Watched [copy] - if you want to move Watch List to folder Watched
+[move] - if you want to mov

+e Watch List to folder Watched
+[copy] - if you want to move Watch List to folder Watched

 #WatchList will look like this: